Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Construction of configurations

 \section{Construction of configurations}

-This section is devoted to the proof of Proposition \ref{quasicontinuite} by expliciting a set of compatible configurations with a large enough asymptotic (logarithmic) volume.
-To do so, we follow the strategy initiated in the previous section, i.e. first partition (some subset of) $\R^d$ into hyperrectangles $K$ such that $\int_K \meseq'$ is an integer (here and in the following we mostly deal with quantities defined at the blown-up scale $N^{1/d}$).
-Each hyperrectangle $K$ will contain a hypercube translate of $\carr_R$ such that $|K|-|\carr_R|$ is small and each hypercube will contain a point configuration.
-We want the global configurations (when considering all hyperrectangles together) to approximate (after averaging over translations) a given tagged point process $\bar{P}$.
-To do so, we will draw the point configurations in each hypercube jointly at random according to a (slightly modified) Poisson point process, and standard large deviations results will allow us to show that the correct ones end up occupying enough volume in phase space i.e. that sufficiently many of the (averaged) point configurations ressemble $\bar{P}$.

-Then these configurations drawn “abstractly” at random using Sanov's theorem are modified as described in the previous section by screening-then-regularizing the parts for which it is possible to do so, and replacing the “bad” parts by “standard” configurations constructed by hand.
-This will allow to eventually obtain a global configuration with $N$ points whose energy can be computed additively with respect to the hyperrectangles.
+This section is devoted to the proof of Proposition \ref{quasicontinuite}, by exhibiting a set of configurations satisfying the conclusions with a large enough asymptotic (logarithmic) volume.

+To do so, we first partition (some subset of) $\R^{\d}$ into hyperrectangles $K$ such that $\int_K \meseq'$ is an integer.
+Each hyperrectangle $K$ will contain a translate of $\carr_R$ such that $|K|-|\carr_R|$ is small (with respect to the total volume) and each hypercube will receive a point configuration.
+Since we want the global configurations to approximate (after averaging over translations) a given tagged point process $\bar{P}$, we will draw the point configuration in each hypercube jointly at random according to a Poisson point process, and standard large deviations results imply that enough of the averages ressemble $\bar{P}$.
+These configurations drawn “abstractly” at random are then modified by the screening-then-regularizing procedure of the previous section.
+We eventually obtain a global configuration with $N$ points whose energy can be computed additively with respect to the hyperrectangles.

 At each step we need to check that the transformations imposed to the configurations do not alter much their phase-space volume, their energy, and keep them close to the given tagged process $\bar{P}$.

-One of the additional technical difficulties is that the density of the equilibrium measure $\meseq$ is in general not bounded from below near the boundary $\partial \Sigma$ and that its support $\Sigma$ cannot be exactly tiled by hyperrectangles.
-To deal with this, we follow the construction made in \cite{PetSer} which consists in removing a thin layer near the boundary, and in placing in that layer some ``frozen configuration" constructed by hand where the points are only free to move within small balls.
-We will later have to show again that the contributions to the energy and to the volume of this thin layer are negligible.
+One of the additional technical difficulties is that the density of the equilibrium measure $\meseq$ is in general not bounded from below (see the assumptions \ref{H5}) and that the support $\Sigma$ cannot be exactly tiled by hyperrectangles.
+Thus, we first remove a thin layer near the boundary and near the zero set of $\meseq$, where some artificial point configurations will be placed at the end, with negligible contributions to the energy and to the volume.
+This will require to adapt the corresponding argument from \cite{petrache2014next}, since we are working under the more general Assumption \ref{H5}.